Heavy Heavy Low Low: Touring

 The band has toured throughout the US, as well as a tour in both Europe and Australia.

 The band has toured extensively with Fear Before and the Fall of Troy.
-Other tourmates include: the Number Twelve Looks Like You, the Jonbenet, Ed Gein, Nights Like These, Ligeia, Murder by Death, Thursday, Horse the band, So Many Dynamos, the End, Haste the Day and Poison the Well.
-They also took part in the 2007 Sounds of the Underground Tour alongside the likes of GWAR, Shadows Fall, Goatwhore and Every Time I Die.
+Other tourmates include: the Number Twelve Looks Like You, the Jonbenet, Ed Gein, Nights Like These, Ligeia, Murder by Death, Thursday, Horse the Band, So Many Dynamos, the End, Haste the Day and Poison the Well.
+They also took part in the 2007 Sounds of the Underground Tour alongside the likes of Gwar, Shadows Fall, Goatwhore and Every Time I Die.
 They toured with Foxy Shazam and Tera Melos in Fall of 2007.
 Their last US tour was the 2008 Stay Weird tour with Fear Before and Dr. Manhattan.

 They announced a tour of Australia at the start of December 2010 with Australian band Totally Unicorn.
 They also played a few shows throughout California around this time.
 The Australian tour was their final tour and featured a four-piece line-up with Sam Pura filling-in for Danny Rankin on guitar.
-In 2012, band member Rob Smith was featured in an episode of Channel Seven's Border Security: Australia's Front Line in which he attempted to enter Australia without the appropriate visa.
-The episode indicated that Rob was sent back to the US without being able to complete the planned tour, however he in fact stayed in Australia and played the planned shows.
+In 2012, band member Rob Smith was featured in an episode of Channel Seven's Border Security: Australia's Front Line in which he attempted to enter Australia as a compensated performer without the appropriate visa.

-The band were set for a series of reunion shows throughout California in the summer of 2020, which were ultimately cancelled due to the Covid-19 pandemic.
+The band were set for a series of reunion shows throughout California in the summer of 2020, which were ultimately cancelled due to the COVID-19 pandemic.

 In 2022, the band resumed their reunion show plans and performed a handful of dates on the eastern and western coast of the US, along with a string of shows throughout Texas in December with Duck Duck Goose and Executioner's Mask.
 These reunion shows featured the band's most well-known line-up of Robbie, Chris, Andrew, Dan, and Ryan.